 For governments 'good' might mean people who follow the rules and don't speak up.
 Ever.
 No matter what the government decides.

-Either way, whether you want to please a company in the hope of getting a better deal or a government, any form of social credit system will lead to self-censorship.
+Because everyone knows how the score affects them, a social credit system will also influence people's behavior.
+Whether you want to please a company in the hope of getting a better deal or a government, any form of social credit system will lead to self-censorship.

 You will no longer post your pictures from last night's party on social media out of fear your health insurance might go up.
-Or you will no longer post pictures from the demonstration you went out of fear that your government will not let you go to university.
+Or you will no longer post pictures from the demonstration you went to out of fear that your government will not let you go to university.

 Even worse: You might stop partying or going to demonstrations altogether.

-Freedom of speech is undermined by social credit systems
+Freedom of speech is undermined

 Freedom of speech is protected by most constitutions, and this for a very good reason.
 Only with freedom of speech we can discuss any issue freely, develop new ideas, and evolve our democracies into better places for everyone.

 Any social credit system - be it private or public - is bad for freedom of speech.